About the school

 State upper secondary schools

-For providing high quality general secondary education and ensuring a more efficient school network, the Ministry of Education and Research has initiated the establishment of state upper secondary schools where studies are pursued in grades 10-12 in regional centres.
-Pelgulinna State Upper Secondary School is part of the network of state upper secondary schools and collaborates with other state upper secondary schools to offer high quality general education together with variation and possibilities.
+To provide high-quality general secondary education and ensure a more efficient school network, the Ministry of Education and Research has initiated the establishment of state upper secondary schools where studies are conducted for grades 10-12 in regional centers.
+Pelgulinna State Gymnasium is part of this network and collaborates with other state upper secondary schools to offer high-quality general education alongside a variety of options and opportunities.

 Focus theme and curriculum

-1. We are responsible for our influence.
+- We are responsible for our influence.

-2. We work together and are flexible.
+- We work together and are flexible.

 Read about us in the Guardian.